How Kenya Import Duty Works

 VAT on Imports (16%)

 This compounding effect is what catches first-time importers off guard.
-On a car with 25% duty and 20% excise, you're paying 16% VAT on a base that's already 45% higher than the CIF value.
-The VAT alone can end up being more than you'd expect.
+On a vehicle example with 25% duty and 20% excise, VAT is charged on a base that has already grown above the CIF value.
+IDF, RDL, registration costs, inspection costs, storage, and clearing-agent fees then sit outside that simple tax stack.

 If you're registered for VAT in Kenya (turnover above KES 5 million), you can claim back the import VAT as input tax against your output VAT on local sales.
 But you need to be VAT-registered first, and the refund process through KRA can take months.